 Key to growing any online business is exposure in search engine results.
-Many people nowadays use a search engine as their first port of call in looking for a restaurant recommendation, a new product, or an answer to a question – 80% of any traffic generated for a website comes from search engines.
+Many people nowadays use a search engine as their first port of call in looking for a restaurant recommendation, a new product, or an answer to a question.
+80% of any traffic generated for a website comes from search engines!
 In order to match your business with those queries, and land visitors to your page, you need visibility on search engine results pages (SERP).

 Google advises websites should not be built with search engines in mind, but with a great online experience as the main focus of design.

-Advertisers identify key words they want to bid on, state how much they are willing to spend, and create grouping of keywords to be paired with ads.
+Advertisers identify key words they want to bid on, state how much they are willing to spend, and create grouping of keywords to pair with ads.
 When a search is conducted, Google runs mini ‘auctions’ between a pool of ads.
 This pool is determined by Google to be relevant to the search query and is informed by the most relevant keywords from the advertiser’s account.

 Google ranks the ads based on the maximum bid the advertiser is willing to pay and a ‘quality score’.
 The quality score is an indicator of how relevant and useful the ad is to the user.
 A formula, that uses a combination of the two metrics, ranks the ads which are then displayed accordingly.